-Hosts of HGTV show Desert Flippers Eric and Lindsey Bennett take a break from renovating houses to decorate their home for the holidays.
+Hosts of HGTV show Desert Flippers Eric and Lindsey Bennett take a break from renovating houses to decorate a desert Christmas holiday home.
 Having had white Christmases before moving to Palm Springs in California, Lindsey shares how the Bennett family has embraced spending Christmas in a warm and sunny climate.
-Read on to learn more about this couple’s design style and their family’s holiday traditions in this guest post.
+Read on to learn more about this couple’s home décor style and their family’s holiday traditions.

 Christmas in the desert is as unique as the place itself.
 There aren’t many places in the world where you can play and lounge poolside in the sun by day and fireside and hot tub at night—all in your own backyard.
 While 20 minutes away, you can ride up the Palm Springs Aerial Tramway to enjoy snow and sledding.
 And two hours away, you can frolic on sandy Westcoast beaches or ski on the mountainous Big Bear ranges.